SSRI Medication

 The process of obtaining a Special Issuance for the use of one of the four approved SSRI medications can be nuanced and difficult.
 The attorneys at The Ison Law Firm routinely provide guidance and representation to airmen struggling to obtain aeromedical eligibility with the FAA due to a history of SSRI medication usage.

-If you have questions about your aeromedical eligibility with the FAA due to a history of SSRI medication usage, do not hesitate to call The Ison Law Firm today for a free consultation.
+If you have questions about your aeromedical eligibility with the FAA due to a history of SSRI medication usage, do not hesitate to contact our team from The Ison Law Firm Aviation Lawyers today at 855-322-1215 and schedule a confidential consultation with an experienced aviation lawyer.